cskilbeck/gerber_3d/readme.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA

+## Building

+Currently, it will only build for Windows due to the GDI Drawer.
+This could be replaced with, for example a Cairo drawer.

+The build system is CMake

+It depends on Open Cascade for the 3D bit, see: https://dev.opencascade.org/doc/occt-7.4.0/overview/html/occt_dev_guides__building_cmake.html